azizn03/python-lyrics-counter/README.md

 ## Program details

-This program searches for 5 songs within the Music
+This program searches from 5 random songs from a chosen artist then gives the word count average from the 5 songs.